krkode/knitpic/README.md

 converts a picture to a knitting chart

 # TODO
+MED - make legend horizontal and collapsible
-REFACTOR - split into different pages maybe? or collapse edits article at the start so i dont have to deal with the above bug EZ - consider removing original image like what good is it doing there? having different pages would fix that by the way MED - flip work feature oooo do i generate chart again? have a hidden flipped copy that watches all the changes? becomes visible when flip is selected?
+EZ - flip x axis with a button u know cause when u start knitting ws the numbers change? should i not? idk MED - flip work feature oooo do i generate chart again? have a hidden flipped copy that watches all the changes? becomes visible when flip is selected?
 EZ - idk if this is antijavascriptic but make a class and an instance for each cell in the table so the coordinates can be correct and the color can be changed easier and set easier
-EZ - flip x axis with a button u know cause when u start knitting ws the numbers change? should i not? idk ADV - browser compatibility is gonna be a problem sooner than i thought. if i use webkit then itll only work in safari and chrome. after basic functionality is done, test in a couple of browers
+ADV - browser compatibility is gonna be a problem sooner than i thought. if i use webkit then itll only work in safari and chrome. after basic functionality is done, test in a couple of browers
 MED - make the color of the cell label contrast to the cell color, like what if i have a black cell and black text?
-EZ - allow the user to turn the colors off and on in the chart as well VIA TOGGLE BUTTON with text (its a checkbox for now)
 EZ - lookup standard practice for global vars in javascript cause KEY is making me insecure like we neeeever resort to such vile practices
 EZ - also callback violates clean code according to the chapter i JUST read so think if there are any better solutions EZ - refactor: split the color stuff out into separate js file AND name everything better